-Trade receivables comprise amounts due from customers for ground rents receivable.
+Trade receivables comprise amounts due from customers for ground rents, lease of property and penalties receivable.
 If collection is expected in one year or less (or in the normal operating cycle of the business if longer), they are classified as current assets.
 If not, they are presented as non-current assets.